top of page

 After the shopping was done at around 1:30pm, it was time for lunch.
 We walked to Wang Xiang Noodle (万香生肉面) for pork noodles.
 It was a short 10 minutes' walk to Jalan Keris in Taman Sri Tebrau.
 The restaurant was not crowded at this time of the day and we were seated without having to wait.

 We ordered both the soup-based kway teow and dry kolok mee with dark sauce sets with sliced meat, livers and intestines (RM10.50 per set meal) and also 3 pieces of Hakka yong taufu (客家酿豆腐, RM2 per piece) — strongly recommended by me.
+My sister was first time at Wang Xiang and was impressed by the pork noodle with fresh innards and delicious yong taufu.

 After lunch, we walked down the same row of shops to Mister Coffee's showroom.
 I enquired about green Robusta coffee beans but they did not have it for sales.
 I was told that Robusta beans were usually imported and would not be easy to get green coffee beans unless buying wholesales.
 For small quantities, one option would be to order online.